Enrolling in LAIP

 week is required for each credit earned.

-In the Frank J. Remington Center's Legal Assistance to Institutionalized Persons Project (LAIP), students work under the supervision of clinical faculty to provide legal assistance to state and federal prison inmates throughout Wisconsin.
-Each student visits one or more prisons and interviews inmates about their concerns.
-These may include a variety of issues such as family law problems, postconviction criminal law, sentence credit questions, and resolution of pending fines or charges.
+In the Frank J. Remington Center's Legal Assistance to Institutionalized Persons Project (LAIP), students work under the supervision of clinical faculty to provide legal assistance to prison inmates throughout Wisconsin.
+Each student is assigned a number of cases; they visit the prisons where their clients are incarcerated; and interview the clients about their concerns.
+These concerns may include a variety of issues such as postconviction criminal law, sentence credit questions, and resolution of pending fines or charges.
 Students then research the facts and the law; talk to parties, prior attorneys, or opposing counsel; draft legal correspondence and pleadings; and may even appear in court on behalf of clients.

 People in prison are affected, perhaps more than any other group in society, by the legal system.
-They frequently need legal services concerning their convictions or sentences, pending fines or charges, and related civil problems.
+They frequently need legal services concerning their convictions, their sentences, or release issues.
 In addition, prisons are better able to fulfill their missions if they have offenders who ought to be there, and who believe they have been treated fairly.
-An offender who leaves the institution at peace with the legal order will be more likely to adjust to life in society and avoid future crimes.
+An offender who leaves the institution at peace with the legal system will be more likely to adjust to life in society and avoid future crimes.
 For these reasons, we view the work of LAIP clinical faculty and students as a service not only to the individual clients, but also to the correctional system and society.

 LAIP provides an excellent "hands on" education which benefits law students regardless of whether they end up practicing criminal law.
 At LAIP, we do not define clinical education as "skills acquisition."
 Rather, the program's primary goal is to allow law students to experience and practice the highest degree of ethical, competent professionalism.
 Nevertheless, LAIP students do receive a variety of educational experiences, as our former students can attest.